 3. Ask a professor for help.

-College is vital to your future successes.
+College, if you've chosen to attend, is vital to your future successes.
+It's also expensive.
 Don't jeopardize it by stealing another's work and claiming it as your own.

 Same goes if you are a professional writer.
 You have standards to uphold.
 Your reputation will be shaped by the quality and ethical standards of your work.